Rainy Season in Mexico: What to Know + Travel Tips

 Southern Mexico

 In Southern Mexico, the rainy season typically brings higher humidity levels than in the other regions.
-The benefits of the increased rain and humidity are the lush landscapes in Southern Mexico during the wet season.
+The benefits of the increased rain and humidity are the lush landscapes during the wet season.

 Northern Mexico